Introduction

 or disconnected

 ).
-See more about handling disconnected merchant accounts here.product.external_id
+See more about handling disconnected merchant accounts here.Add a product to a cart

 .
 To be notified when a product is successfully added to a cart and to receive cart information, listen to the SYNC_CART_SUCCEEDED